Together Bridging Review 2026: Adverse Credit Considered

 LTV is the main rate driver.
 Together tiers rates by LTV band.
 Adverse credit does not automatically increase your rate above the published floor, but underwriters may price risk into the rate for cases outside standard criteria.
 Property type, loan size, and term all factor into final pricing.

-Together lends to individuals, sole traders, partnerships, limited companies, LLPs, and SPVs.
-There is no minimum personal income requirement for bridging.
+On who can borrow, Together is broad: individuals, sole traders, partnerships, limited companies, LLPs, and SPVs, with no minimum income requirement.

-The loan is assessed on the security asset and exit strategy, not income.
+Cases are assessed on the security asset and the exit strategy.
 UK-based applications only; properties in England, Wales, and Scotland accepted.

 Property typeMax LTV